dotnet/msbuild/documentation/High-level-overview.md

 ### MSbuid Server
 **TODO**
-*Watch the Roman knowledge hand off to get more information about MSBuil server*
+*Watch the knowledge hand off to get more information about MSBuild server*

 The MSBuild server is the idea of separating some processes.
 Splitting the entry point executable that lives for one build invocation, and the scheduler and the 1st in-proc node.
 This way you don't need to JIT and you can preserve your in-memory cache.